Isabella St. John

-Isabella Frances FitzRoy St. John (1792 – 27 August 1875) was a British novelist, short story writer, and poet.
+Lady Isabella Frances St. John (née FitzRoy; 6 May 1792 – 27 August 1875) was a British novelist, short story writer, and poet.

-She was born Isabella Frances FitzRoy on 6 May 1792, the daughter of George Henry FitzRoy, 4th Duke of Grafton and Charlotte Fitzroy, Countess of Euston.
-In 1829, she married Henry Joseph St. John, son of George St John, 3rd Viscount Bolingbroke.
+She was born on 6 May 1792, the daughter of George Henry FitzRoy, 4th Duke of Grafton and Lady Charlotte Waldergrave, daughter of the 2nd Earl Waldegrave and stepdaughter of Prince William Henry, Duke of Gloucester and Edinburgh.
+In 1829, she married The Hon.
+Henry Joseph St. John, son of George St John, 3rd Viscount Bolingbroke.
 He died in 1857.
-She was a grace and favour resident of Hampton Court Palace, living in Suite XXI from 1839 until her death.
-Isabella St. John died on 27 August 1875.
+She was a grace and favour resident of Hampton Court Palace, living in Suite XXI from 1839 until her death on 27 August 1875.